waleedyousaf07/basic-programming/README.md

 In most programming languages `static scoping is dominant`.
 This is simply because in static scoping it’s `easy to reason about and understand` just by looking at code.
 We can see what variables are in the scope just by `looking at the text` in the editor.

 Dynamic scoping does `not care how the code is written`, but instead `how it executes`.
 Each time a new function is executed, a new scope is `pushed onto the stack`.

+### Local Storage vs Session Storage vs Cookies

+Cookies:
+  - 4kb
+  - HTML 4/5
+  - expires on demand
+  - stores on browser/server
+  - sent with request

+Local:
+  - 10mb
+  - HTML 5
+  - expires never
+  - stores on browser
+  - not  sent with request

+Session:
+  - 5mb
+  - HTML 5
+  - expires on tab kill
+  - stores on browser
+  - not sent with request

+### CORS

+While in SOP (same origin policy), browser never allows to share the resources from different origins.

+The requesting website must have same origin means `protocol` e.g. https, `domain` e.g. my-site.com and `port` 4000

+It works like when request from one origin is made, a `preflight` OPTIONS call request is made before that to ensure the validity of request.
+If valid, the requestee will set additional headers which will let the client/browser know its safe and then the actual call is made.
+The requestee will set the headers like `Access-Control-Allow-Origin: *` where * means any domain can access.
+Additinally some other headers will help retrict methods like GET, POST, DELETE

 ## Data Structures
 - Stack